ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 2. Look up the last game played between the teams mentioned
 3. Return a coherent response to the user containing that game data we extracted in step 2.

-To complete these steps, we are going to build an extractor function to identify the teams mentioned, a lookup function to find the data for the teams' last game and a summarizer function to bundle up the data into a nicely written response.
+To complete these steps, we are going to build an extractor function to identify the teams mentioned, a lookup function to find the data for the teams' last game and a summariser function to bundle up the data into a nicely written response.
 Exploring step 2 isn't of relevance to this article as it does not involve an LLM.
 We could use a local database and query it in SQL, or a tool that searches the web or requests data from football API for the game results.
-Either way this functionality is not novel or new; lets instead explore steps 1 and 3.
+Either way this functionality is not novel or new; let's instead explore steps 1 and 3.

 ## Creating an extractor method